GoogleCloudPlatform/java-docs-samples/cloud-storage/xml-api/serviceaccount-cmdline-sample/README.md

         * check on "Download Artifact Sources"
         * check on "Download Artifact JavaDoc"

-* Clone the `storage-serviceaccount-cmdline-sample` to your computer
+* Clone the `serviceaccount-cmdline-sample` to your computer

     * You can use either a plugin with Eclipse or any other tool you normally use to work with GitHub repositories.

-* Create a new project using `storage-serviceaccount-cmdline-sample`
+* Create a new project using `serviceaccount-cmdline-sample`

     * Create a new Java Project.
     * Choose the **Location** of the project to be the root directory of the sample you cloned locally.